Imbros: In mythology

 Eëtion, a lord of or ruler over the island of Imbros, is also mentioned in the Iliad.
 He buys Priam's captured son Lycaon and restores him to his father.
 Homer also writes that Hera and Hypnos leave Lemnos and Imbros making their way to Mount Ida.
 Homer mentions Imbros in the Iliad on other occasions as well.

+A view of the Battle of Imbros from June 12-16, 1717, between the Venetian Armata Grossa and the Ottoman Armada.
+During this battle, Admiral Flangini was mortally wounded.
+A month later, on July 19, the Battle of Matapan took place. circa 1733 and 1741.

 Imbros is mentioned in the Homeric Hymn which was dedicated to Apollo.

 Apollonius of Rhodes also mentions Imbros in the first book of his work Argonautica.